-After the end of the liquidation period, the School Allotment sections utilizes the reversion tool to identify the extent to which a PSU has reported spending during the liquidation period from reported encumbrances within the allowable object codes.
-During the liquidation period, if any expenditures are reported to NC DPI outside of the specific account codes that were used to set up encumbrances reported at the end of the period of performance they will be flagged as unallowable costs and those funds will be pulled in the final reversion process.
+After the end of the liquidation period, the School Business section identifies the extent to which a PSU has reported spending during the liquidation period from reported encumbrances within the allowable object codes.
+During the liquidation period, if any expenditures are reported to NC DPI outside of the specific account codes that were used to set up encumbrances reported at the end of the period of performance they will be flagged as unallowable costs and those funds will be pulled back in the final reversion process.
 The account code related to the encumbrance cannot be changed during the liquidation period.